A world where everyone has a decent place to live.

 Habitat for Humanity SSBC is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.

-Habitat for Humanity SSBC has completed two multi-home projects and is the process of building 12 new affordable townhomes in downtown Santa Barbara.
+Habitat for Humanity SSBC has completed three multi-home projects, most recently the Canon Perdido Affordable Homes project, a 12-home development on the east side of Santa Barbara.
 Additionally, the affiliate operates a Habitat ReStore in Goleta, completes home repairs through the A Brush with Kindness program, and collaborates with other local non-profits.

 All are welcome